 Mangalam Global (Singapore) Pte.
-Ltd. (formerly known as Mangalprakash (Singapore) Pte.
-Ltd.) (the Company) is incorporated and domiciled in Singapore with its registered office and principal place of business at 10 Anson Road, #27-02 International Plaza, Singapore 079903.
+Ltd. (the Company) is incorporated and domiciled in Singapore with its registered office and principal place of business at 10 Anson Road, #27-02 International Plaza, Singapore 079903.

 The principal activities of the Company are those of wholesale trade of a variety of goods without a dominant product.